-The largest revenue source for the School is the State of Florida (87%).
+The largest revenue source for the School is the State of Florida (81%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.
-The largest concentration of expenses was for Instruction related functions which represents 56% of total expenditures.
+State revenue increased due to additional FEFP funding amounts due to changes in funding calculations.